-Telephone 01983 821000 ext.
-6035 E-Mail: geraint.newton@iow.gov.uk
+E-Mail: geraint.newton@iow.gov.uk

-6. Reporting Arrangements
+5. Reporting Arrangements

-- 6.1 Cash payments to the Council exceeding £10,000 must be reported immediately to the CIA using the attached form (Appendix A) regardless of whether you suspect money laundering activities or not. - 6.2 You must follow any subsequent directions of the CIA and must not yourself make any further enquiries into the matter.
+- 5.1 Cash payments to the Council exceeding £10,000 must be reported immediately to the CIA using the attached form (Appendix A) regardless of whether you suspect money laundering activities or not.
+If you would prefer, you can discuss your suspicions with the CIA.
+Note: Cash is defined as including notes, coins or travellers' cheques in any currency.
+Please ensure that as much information as possible is included in the report to the CIA. - 5.2 You must follow any subsequent directions of the CIA and must not yourself make any further enquiries into the matter.
 You must not disclose or otherwise indicate your suspicions to the person suspected of the money laundering.
-In addition you must not discuss the matter with others e.g. colleagues or note on the file that a report has been made to the CIA in case this results in the suspect becoming aware of the situation. - 6.3 The CIA must promptly evaluate any Disclosure Report, to determine whether it should be reported to the National Crime Agency via the UK Financial intelligence Unit by means of a Suspicious Activity Report (SAR). - 6.4 The CIA or any member of staff will commit a criminal offence if they know or suspect, or have reasonable grounds to do so, through a disclosure being made to them, that another person is engaged in money laundering and they do not disclose this as soon as practicable to the National Crime Agency.
+In addition, you must not discuss the matter with others e.g. colleagues or note on the file that a report has been made to the CIA in case this results in the suspect becoming aware of the situation. - 5.3 The CIA must promptly evaluate any Disclosure Report, to determine whether it should be reported to the National Crime Agency via the UK Financial intelligence Unit by means of a Suspicious Activity Report (SAR). - 5.4 The CIA or any member of staff will commit a criminal offence if they know or suspect, or have reasonable grounds to do so, through a disclosure being made to them, that another person is engaged in money laundering, and they do not disclose this as soon as practicable to the National Crime Agency.

-7. Customer Due Diligence
+6. Customer Due Diligence

-- 7.1 Customer due diligence means that the Council must know its clients and understand their businesses.
-This is so that the Council is in a position to know if there is suspicious activity that should be reported - 7.2 The Money Laundering Regulations require that the Council identifies its customers and verifies the identity on the basis of documents, data or information obtained from a reliable source.
-Where there is a beneficial owner who is not the customer then the Council must identify that person and verify the identity and where the beneficial owner is a trust or similar then the Council must understand the nature of the control structure of that trust.
-Finally the Council must obtain information on the purpose and intended nature of the business relationship.
-Here are some simple questions that will help you decide if customer due diligence is necessary. - Is the service a regulated activity?
-Note: Regulated activity is defined as the provision 'by way of business' of: advice about tax affairs, accounting services, treasury management, investment or other financial services, audit services, legal services, estate agency, services involving the formation, operation or arrangement of a company or trust or dealing in goods wherever a transaction involves a cash payment of £10,000 or more. - Is the Council charging for the service?
-I.e. is it by way of business? - Is the service being provided to a customer other than a UK public authority?
+- 6.1 Where the Council is carrying out certain 'relevant business activities' then extra care is needs to be taken to check the identity of the customer or client this is known as carrying out 'Customer Due Diligence. - 6.2 The Regulations regarding customer due diligence are detailed and complex, but there are some simple questions that will help you decide if it is necessary. - Is the service a regulated activity?
+Note: Regulated activity is defined as the provision 'by way of business' of advice about tax affairs, accounting services, treasury management, investment or other financial services, audit services, legal services, estate agency, services involving the formation, operation or arrangement of a company or trust or dealing in goods wherever a transaction involves a cash payment of £10,000 or more. - Is the Council charging for the service?
+I.e., is it by way of business? - Is the service being provided to a customer other than a UK public authority?